BenjaminWutz/BenjaminWutz/README.md

 - 👋 Hi, I’m @BenjaminWutz
 - 👀 I’m interested in ...
 Cyber security and blockchain
-- 🌱 I’m currently learning ... both
+- 🌱 I’m currently learning ... new things everyday
-- 💞️ I’m looking to collaborate on ... pobbile blockchain application
+- 💞️ I’m looking to collaborate on ... blockchain application
 - 📫 How to reach me ...

 <!---